 To wipe your namespace run this command:

-kubectl delete $(for obj in statefulset deployment service secret; do kubectl get $obj -o name; done)
+kubectl delete $(for obj in issuer certificate statefulset deployment service secret; do kubectl get $obj -o name; done)